PopicLab/insilicoSV/docs/inputs.md

 4. *overlap_mode [optional]*: str - enforce the SV to overlap a region defined in the files provided in `overlap_regions`.
 Must be `partial`, `contained`, `containing`, `exact`, `terminal` or `whole-chromosome` (see [example config](use_cases.md#example-5---placing-svs-into-specific-regions-of-interest-rois)).

 5. *overlap_region_type [optional]*: list of str - only if an overlap mode is specified.
 Characterizes the regions to overlap, the name of the region has to contain one of the strings of the list.

+6. *overlap_region_length_range [optional]*: A list specifying the minimum and maximum required overlap between an SV and a region to overlap; either boundary can be left unconstrained using None.
+The default is [None, None].

-6. *interchromosomal: False [for SVs containing dispersions]*: Enable interchromosomal SVs.
+7. *interchromosomal: False [for SVs containing dispersions]*: Enable interchromosomal SVs.
 If True, each dispersion in the SV will be between two different chromosomes.
 All dispersions must be unbounded i.e. the dispersion range must be [null, null].

-7. *interchromosomal_period: 0*: A value of `interchromosomal_period: 0` means each dispersion jumps to a different, randomly selected chromosome, while a value greater than 0 creates a cycle where the SV returns to the same set of chromosomes every `interchromosomal_period` dispersions.
+8. *interchromosomal_period: 0*: A value of `interchromosomal_period: 0` means each dispersion jumps to a different, randomly selected chromosome, while a value greater than 0 creates a cycle where the SV returns to the same set of chromosomes every `interchromosomal_period` dispersions.

-8. *n_copies: [] [for SVs containing '+' grammar notation]*: specifies the number of copies for each sequence affected by a '+' in order of appearance in the grammar.
+9. *n_copies: [] [for SVs containing '+' grammar notation]*: specifies the number of copies for each sequence affected by a '+' in order of appearance in the grammar.
 Each element of the list can be a positive number or a range of positive numbers.
 If a range is provided, a random number of copies included in the range will be used.
 The default number of copies for a DUP is [1] and does not need to be specified.

-9. *n_copiesB: [] [for mCNV]*: specifies number of copies on the second haplotype for mCNVs.
+10. *n_copiesB: [] [for mCNV]*: specifies number of copies on the second haplotype for mCNVs.
 It allows to have distinct copy numbers on each haplotype.
 If not specified, n_copies will be used.

 For tandem repeat variants, the following parameters is needed:

-10. *repeat_count_change_range*: the range from which to sample the number of repeats added (trEXP) or removed (trEXP).
+11. *repeat_count_change_range*: the range from which to sample the number of repeats added (trEXP) or removed (trEXP).

 For trEXP and trCON variants, a BED file of existing repeats must be specified in the *overlap_regions* global setting, and *overlap_region_type* for the existing repeat regions must